 - A one-minute to one and a half minute memorized monologue.
 No poetry, please.

 - A short improvised momement pantomine.
 The improvisation will be described on the audition form that you fill out when you arrive.
 As you wait your turn to audition you should plan a beginning, middle and an end to the improvisation and then rehearse it to match the time limit given.

 - A photo of yourself.
 School or family photos are fine but they will be kept by the theatre for future reference.

 - A simple resume.
 If you have a resume, bring it with you.
 If this is not possible, there are questions on the audition form that will provide the theatre with necessary information.

-When your audition is finished you may leave.
 You will be notified by email if you need to come to a "callback" to read for a specific part.
 It is important to clearly print an email address on the form that will be checked regularly.
 Please understand that sometimes these callbacks are held months after your initial audition!
 Do NOT call the theatre to ask about whether or not your are being considered for any role.